Tennessee Theatre: History

+The Burwell Building was completed in 1908; the Tennessee Theatre was constructed inside it during 1927–1928.

-The theater first opened on October 1, 1928, and with about 2,000 seats in the auditorium, it was billed as "Knoxville's Grand Entertainment Palace".
-It was designed by Chicago architects Graven & Mayger in the Spanish-Moorish style, although the design incorporates elements from all parts of the world: Czechoslovakian crystals in the French-style chandeliers, Italian terrazzo flooring in the Grand Lobby, and Oriental influences in the carpet and drapery patterns.
+The theater was designed by Chicago architects Graven & Mayger in the Spanish-Moorish style, although the design incorporates elements from all parts of the world: Czechoslovak crystals in the French-style chandeliers, Italian terrazzo flooring in the Grand Lobby, and Oriental influences in the carpet and drapery patterns.
 It was built by George A. Fuller, another Chicago native, who also built the Flatiron Building in New York City.
-Tennessee Enterprises hired the George A. Fuller Company because of his prominent works in New York City, and his work on the Tennessee proved Fuller's expertise.
 By this point, the theater was turning out to be an almost all-Chicago project, and Fuller broke ground on November 1, 1927.
 On Christmas Day the News-Sentinel reported that the theater was pouring concrete.

+The theater first opened on October 1, 1928, and with about 2,000 seats in the auditorium, it was billed as "Knoxville's Grand Entertainment Palace".
 The theater was one of the first public buildings in Knoxville to have air conditioning, and it also featured a Wurlitzer organ.

 During its heyday, the theater played host to a few world movie premieres, including So This is Love (1953), and the adaptation of James Agee's All the Way Home (1963).
 After a refurbishment in 1966, the theater's seating capacity was reduced to 1,545.

 The theater changed owners several times over its life, and eventually closed for the first time in 1977.
 Thereafter it was open and closed intermittently for the remainder of the late 1970s.

+Restoration

-It was purchased by local radio company Dick Broadcasting in 1981, who started a renovation effort to prepare it for the 1982 World's Fair.
+The theatre was purchased along with the building by local radio company Dick Broadcasting in 1981, who started a renovation effort to prepare it for the 1982 World's Fair.
 On April 1, 1982, the theater was placed in the National Register of Historic Places.

-Restoration

 The Historic Tennessee Theatre Foundation was formed in 1996 and Dick Broadcasting donated the theater to the non-profit.
 It was designated "The Official State Theatre of Tennessee."
 In 2001, the Foundation announced a campaign to completely restore and renovate the theater.
 The $29.3 million project was funded through public and private donations with the help of $6.3 million in tax credits.
 The theater closed for renovations in June 2003 to completely restore it to its original state.